bots-garden/capsule/docs/index.md

 # Capsule: the nano (wasm) functions runner

 !!! info "What's new?"
+    - `v0.3.0 🎄 [Christmas tree]`: Refactoring (Capsule is at least 4 times faster than the previous version).
     - `v0.2.9 🦜 [parrot]`: Hot reloading of the wasm module [see the "Reload the module" section](getting-started-cabu-reload.md) and HTTP service refactoring.
     - `v0.2.8 🦤 [dodo]`: Capsule uses now [Fiber](https://github.com/gofiber/fiber) instead [Gin](https://github.com/gin-gonic/gin).
 The size of the Capsule Runner Docker image is now 16.8M!

 ## What is **Capsule**?